Dawaman43/Campus-bites/README.md

 ## 📸 Screenshots

-> _Coming soon: Add screenshots or screen recordings here to show the UI._
+> _Coming soon:  screenshots or screen recordings  showing the UI._

 ---